kuennethgroup/colab_tutorials/README.md

 # Tutorial Python notebooks

-The notebooks can be run on [Google Colab](https://colab.research.google.com/) or locally
+Run these notebooks on [Google Colab](https://colab.research.google.com/) by using the buttons in the notebooks or

+run these in VScode or

+run these locally in jupyter.

 ### Lecture 1